nicoespeon/understandlegacycode.com/content/blog/comparing-two-approaches-refactoring-untested-code/index.md

 _This is concluding a 3-post series.
 You can read:_

 - [Part 1](https://understandlegacycode.com/blog/one-way-of-refactoring-untested-code/), _where I presented you with a first approach (Test First)_
-- [Part 2](https://understandlegacycode.com/blog/another-way-of-refactoring-untested-code/), _where I present you with another approach (Refactor First)_
+- [Part 2](https://understandlegacycode.com/blog/another-way-of-refactoring-untested-code/), _where I presented you with another approach (Refactor First)_

 **Untested code.**